 Download an information sheet here.

-- period has not returned.
-This means you have not had vaginal bleeding for 2 or more days in a row (not counting bleeding during the first 2 months after giving birth)
+- Your period has not returned.
+This means you have not had vaginal bleeding for 2 or more days in a row (not including post-partum bleeding during the first 6 weeks after giving birth).

 Emergency Contraception (EC)